Architect in ChargeJean-François Blassel / RFR

 ClientGrand Poitiers, Communauté d'Agglomération de Poitiers

-From the architect.
+Text description provided by the architects.
 The Léon Blum Viaduct spans over a large high speed rail station and the Boivre river valley running through the center of Poitiers.
 The project is to create a line in the urban landscape of Poitiers connecting the historic city to the east and the new suburban landscape to the west by bridging the once industrial center and train station along the Boivre River at the base of the valley.

 The bridge is a project of urban renewal, aligned with the recently constructed Theater in the eastern historic center.
 In addition, the project of the crossing, which replaces a pedestrian-only structure, incorporates a BRT bus network (Bus Rapid Transit).
 The new bridge therefore plays strategic role for the city development at a larger scale.